Are you travelling across Poland and wondering if Katowice is worth visiting? Are there any interesting things to do in Katowice?

 Industriada is the only event of this kind in Central and Eastern Europe.
 It is a festival promoting technical and industrial landmarks in Upper Silesia and it features over 40 unique facilities located in almost 30 towns across the Silesian region.

-It is held in summer months and definitely one of its kind event.
+Industriada is held in the summer months and definitely one of its one-of-a-kind events.

 Head to Mariacka street for beer and a herring (but not only)

 Growing up and in my early 20’s I remember this street being shabby and actually not a destination I would head to late in the evening.

 This has dramatically changed since.
 In 2008 Mariacka was completely transformed from a seedy side street into the pedestrianised high street it is today, with many cool bars and restaurants spread on both sides.

 It is now a student (and not only) hub offering some quirky and fun places to eat and drink.
 Funky bars offering a twist on traditional beer and ‘zakaska’ (traditional small bite accompanying vodka shot in the old days) like herring, pickled cucumber or beef tartar.
 Lively music bars with great wine on offer as well as a variety of restaurants.

 This is definitely a place to end up in after a long day of sightseeing and it’s one of the things to do in Katowice that cannot be missed.

 Chill at newly refurbished Dworcowa Street

 This is a brand new addition to Katowice’s ‘dine-and-wine’ scene.